 Questions for FACTS?
 Contact them directly at 1-866-441-4637.
 FACTS offers phone support 24/7.

-Bishop Fenwick recommends all parents reveiew the below information on new saving opportunities for current and prospective Catholic school families.
-The 2017 Tax Cut and Jobs Act expanded 529 savings plans to allow families to invest funds for K12 tuition in addition to higher education exspenses.
+Bishop Fenwick recommends all parents review the below information on new saving opportunities for current and prospective Catholic school families.
+The 2017 Tax Cut and Jobs Act expanded 529 savings plans to allow families to invest funds for K12 tuition in addition to higher education expenses.

 Tuition Assistance Scholarships

 Bishop Fenwick High School welcomes students from diverse academic, social, economic and religious backgrounds.
 We are devoted to developing moral character, self-discipline, and perseverance.
 Our mission, with the funds available to us, is to help as many families as possible afford a Catholic education.
 Bishop Fenwick is blessed with many generous benefactors whose donations make our scholarship program possible.
-Last fiscal year, we provided over $340,000 in tuition assistance scholarships benefiting over 140 students.
+Last fiscal year, we provided over $500,000 in tuition assistance scholarships to benefit qualified students.

 Students receiving tuition assistance scholarships are expected to exhibit by their actions and attitude the four Falcon talons: Integrity, Faith, Service, and Compassion.
-Students and their families are also expected to be active volunteers at Bishop Fenwick High School.
 Students receiving tuition assistance are subject to loss of aid due to disciplinary and/or academic issues.

 Bishop Fenwick High School offers merit based scholarships, scholarships based on financial need, and promotes scholarships that are available to our students through outside organizations.